lorenzobalzani/auto-editing/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/lorenzobalzani/auto-editing/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project